PPPLDeepLearning/plasma-python/docs/PrincetonUTutorial.md

 cd examples/
 python guarantee_preprocessed.py
 ```
-This will preprocess the data and save it in `/tigress/<netid>/processed_shots`, `/tigress/<netid>/processed_shotlists` and `/tigress/<netid>/normalization`
+This will preprocess the data and save rescaled copies of the signals in `/tigress/<netid>/processed_shots`, `/tigress/<netid>/processed_shotlists` and `/tigress/<netid>/normalization`

 You would only have to run preprocessing once for each dataset.
 The dataset is specified in the config file `examples/conf.yaml`:
 ```yaml
 paths:
     data: jet_data_0D
 ```
-It take takes about 20 minutes to preprocess in parallel and can normally be done on the cluster headnode.
+Preprocessing this dataset takes about 20 minutes to preprocess in parallel and can normally be done on the cluster headnode.

 #### Training and inference